sower-proxy/sower/ARCHITECTURE.md

 6. Redirect normal HTTP traffic to HTTPS.
 7. If `fakeSite` is a local directory, serve it only for loopback fallback traffic through `127.0.0.1:80`.
 8. Start `:443` TLS listener with HTTP/1.1 ALPN only.
-9. For each accepted connection, apply a short read deadline for protocol probing.
+9. Complete the TLS handshake explicitly (60s budget; first contact can drive synchronous ACME issuance) before applying the short probe read deadline.
 10. Probe the connection's first bytes to identify the `sower` transport.
-11. If matched, authenticate and relay traffic to the decoded target.
+11. If matched, authenticate (the frame checksum covers command, port, and target via HMAC-SHA256; empty or control-character targets are rejected) and relay traffic to the decoded target.
+The header read is bounded by its own deadline so a connection that sends only the probe byte cannot hold a goroutine and fd forever.
 12. If authentication fails or no transport matches, read the TLS SNI from the terminated TLS connection.
 13. If the SNI exactly matches a configured `site_routes` domain, reverse-proxy the decrypted HTTP/1.1 request to that route's `http://` or `https://` upstream URL.
 14. If the SNI has no route, relay to `fakeSite`.